 We expect to spend substantial amounts of cash to conduct further research and development and preclinical testing and clinical trials of our product candidates, to seek regulatory approvals for our product candidates and to launch and commercialize any product candidates for which we receive regulatory approval.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in order to maintain our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and product development programs or future commercialization efforts.
-As of March 31, 2023, our cash and cash equivalents were \$129.4 million and we had an accumulated deficit of \$119.4 million.
-Although we raised total net proceeds of \$101.4 million in January 2023 in connection with the issuance and sale of 69,000,000 shares of our common stock in an underwritten public offering and the issuance and sale of 2,337,496 shares pursuant to the ATM Prospectus Supplement (as defined below), we will need to raise additional financing to continue our products' development for the foreseeable future, and will continue to need to do so until we become profitable.
+As of March 31, 2024, our cash and cash equivalents were \$118.5 million and we had an accumulated deficit of \$183.3 million.
+Although we raised total estimated net proceeds of \$47.2 million in February 2024 in connection with the issuance and sale of 3,900,000 shares of our common stock in an underwritten offering, we will need to raise additional financing to continue our products' development for the foreseeable future, and will continue to need to do so until we become profitable.
 Our future financing requirements will depend on many factors, including:

-- the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the costs of continuing to build our technology platform, including in-licensing additional genome engineering technologies for use in developing our product candidates; - the costs of developing, acquiring or in-licensing additional targeted therapies to use in combination with briquilimab and other product candidates we may develop;

-- the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending intellectual property-related claims in the United States and internationally; - the number and characteristics of product candidates that we develop or may in-license; - our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements we enter into; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration (the "FDA"), the European Medical Agency (the "EMA") and other comparable foreign regulatory authorities; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the costs of operating as a public company.
+- the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the costs of continuing to build our technology platform for use in developing our product candidates; - the costs of developing, acquiring or in-licensing additional targeted therapies to use in combination with briquilimab and other product candidates we may develop; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending intellectual property-related claims in the United States and internationally; - the number and characteristics of product candidates that we develop or may in-license; - our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements we enter into; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration (the "FDA"), the European Medical Agency (the "EMA") and other comparable foreign regulatory authorities; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the costs of operating as a public company.